-- (a) Filing Petition.
-A student may file a petition for relief from the mandatory "W/F" provision of Section 601(c) of the Academic Code.
-Such petition must be filed within five (5) calendar days after receipt of the notice of violation.
-The petition shall be filed with the Associate Dean for Academic Affairs. - (b) Form and Style of Petition.
+- (a) Time for Filing Petition.
+A student may file a petition for relief from the mandatory "W/F' provision of Section 601(c) of the Academic Code.
+Such petition must be filed within fifteen (15) calendar days after receipt of the notice of violation.
+The petition shall be filed with the Associate Dean for Academic Affairs who shall forward the anonymous petition and other relevant information to the Academic Standards Committee of the faculty for consideration. - (b) Form and Style of Petition.
 A petition for relief from the mandatory "W/F" provision of Section 601(c) of the Academic Code shall be typewritten.
-It shall be headed "Petition for Relief from Rules on Attendance," and be in the form prescribed by the Associate Dean for Academic Affairs. - (c) Manner of Review.
-The Associate Dean of Academic Affairs shall review any petition for relief filed under this section of the Academic Code.
-Such review shall not take place until after the conclusion of the course or the semester (whichever occurs first).
-The Associate Dean for Academic Affairs, for good cause shown, may grant a student's request for relief from the absence policies.
+It shall be headed "Petition for Relief from Rules on Attendance," and be in the form prescribed by the Academic Standards Committee. - (c) Manner of Review.
+The Academic Standards Committee shall review any petition for relief filed under this section of the Academic Code.
+Such review shall not take place until after the conclusion of the course or the semester.
+In its review, the Committee may grant relief only for good cause.
 Examples of good cause include, but are not limited, to the following: the student's serious personal illness or injury; serious personal illness, injury or death in the immediate family; or other extraordinary circumstances beyond the student's control.
 At all times the burden shall be on the student to provide and substantiate grounds for relief from the mandatory "W/F" grade.
-If the Associate Dean for Academic Affairs declines to grant relief to a student, a written statement of the reasons for denying the request for relief shall be given to the student.
-In the event that a student's petition for relief is denied by the Associate Dean for Academic Affairs, the student may appeal the denial of his or her petition to the Academic Standards Committee pursuant to the provisions of Section 602(d) of the Academic Code.
-Such appeal must be filed with the Academic Standards Committee within three (3) calendar days after receipt of denial.
-The granting of relief from the absence policy shall not relieve students of the responsibility of making up work that has been missed. - (d) Form and Style of Appeal to Academic Standards Committee.
-A student appealing the denial of his or her petition for relief shall file the petition to the Academic Standards Committee in the same form and style as set forth in Section 602(b).
-In addition, the student shall include a copy of the written statement of reasons for denying the request for relief.
+The committee reserves the right not to act on an incomplete petition.